kevsalcedo/Notifications_app/README.md

 # push_app

-## Description:

 In this application we will practice handling Push on Android.

-We use:
+## Tecnologies:

-Types of notification status
+Types of notification status,
-Methods for handling them
+Methods for handling them,
-Entities
-BLoC
+Entities,
+BLoC,
-Reading push notifications
+Reading push notifications,
-Interactions
+Interactions,
-Navigation to different routes based on the PUSH Firebase
+Navigation to different routes based on the PUSH, Firebase,
-FCM configurations
+FCM configurations,
-Firebase project configuration
+Firebase project configuration,
-Tasks and more
+Tasks and more.